naomiyocum/product_landing_page/README.md

 This is the third Responsive Web Design project on freecodecamp.

-It is currently being worked on.
-A URL will be posted once completed.
+It is a product landing page for Calvin Klein and can be seen at https://naomiyocum.github.io/product_landing_page/

 Thank you!